int-brain-lab/bwm_dmn/README.md

   - Rastermap parameters: `n_PCs=200`, `n_clusters=100`, `locality=0.75`, `time_lag_window=5`.
   - Outputs a sorting index (`isort`) used to reorder neurons for visualization.
 - **Interpretation:**
-  Highlights how distributed neurons align into coherent task-related trajectories, exposing functional structure across regions.
+  Highlights the diversity of neural responses across the whole hemisphere.

 ---